 Cats will exhibit strange behaviors when they are understimulated, bored, and anxious.
 Oftentimes, obsessive, compulsive licking can erupt first from boredom, then anxiety, and escalate to even hair loss and skin sores.
 Your cat might be over-grooming because they have nothing else to do.
-If they are understimulated, lack toys and affection, and more, they might turn to themselves and groom obsessively.
+If they are understimulated, lack toys and affection, or are missing other healthy distractions, they might turn to themselves and groom obsessively.

 As for anxiety, cats can be anxious for several reasons.
-This might include changes in the house, the introduction of a new pet or person, the departure of a pet, person, or companion, hormonal issues, loud noises, stray cats outside, cat fights, too much scolding or discipline, or simply not having a safe and secure place to sleep or rest and retreat to.
+This might include changes in the house, the introduction of a new pet or person, the departure of a pet, person, or companion, hormonal issues, loud noises, stray cats outside, cat fights, too much scolding or discipline, or simply not having a safe and secure place to retreat for sleep or rest.

 Offer your cat a safe hideout, especially if they are shy.
 Consider covered cat beds and place them in a corner or tucked away somewhere between furniture where they feel they can really retreat.
 You might also consider trying Feliaway, which is a product that uses synthetic pheromones to communicate via the F3 facial pheromones cats use to rub up against objects to mark a space as “safe.”
 Follow all product instructions, of course.